fuseraft/InterpJS/README.md

 So here's **interp.js**.

-It's a single function added to the String object which you can call *like this*:
+InterpJS appends a single function to the String object so that it supports simple index-based interpolation.

+You can call interp and pass parameters *like this*:

 `'I wish I could write {0} {1}/{2}. :S'.interp('JavaScript', 24, 7);`